caseyverse/caseyverse.github.io/src/intro.md

 # Introduction

-Named after [Zack Casey](./characters/zackc.md), the Caseyverse (or Casey Universe) is a open fictional universe created by Tony Bark based on the world and characters that originated from Zack's Shorty Manga and earlier web comics.
+Named after [Zack Casey](./characters/zackc.md), the Caseyverse (or Casey Universe) is a [collaborative](https://en.wikipedia.org/wiki/Collaborative_fiction) fictional universe based on Tony Bark's characters.

+## Plot

+The Caseyverse expands upon Zootopia's [original predictor and pray plot](https://zootopia.fandom.com/wiki/Tame_collar) that involved Tame Collars but with [Zack Casey](./characters/zackc.md), a predictor, as the protagonist.

 ## Multiverse